PengChen12/PengChen12.github.io/index.md

 - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## News
+- **[Apr.
+2025]** AimTS: Augmented Series and Image Contrastive Learning for Time Series Classification is accepted to ICDE 2025.

 - **[Jan.
 2025]** Air Quality Prediction with Physics-Informed Dual Neural ODEs in Open Systems is accepted to ICLR 2025.